paoloc0/zero-to-deep-learning-docker/README.md

 ## Docker run

-Assuming that nothing is already listening on port 8080 on your host machine, we will map that port into the Docker container, to be run like this:
+Assuming that nothing is already listening on port 8080 on your host machine, the following will (run the project in Docker and) map that port onto the Docker container(also listening on port 8080):
 ```
 $ docker run --rm -it -p 8080:8080 -v $PWD/full:/zero-to-deep-learning zero-to-deep-learning
 ```